 434 yards of Fingering weight

 Like a magpie, I'm easily distracted - by pretty yarn.
 When I couldn't find the patterns I wanted to knit for my son and daughter, I started designing them.
-I currently live near Seattle, WA with my ...
+I currently live near Washington, DC with ...

 Like a magpie, I'm easily distracted - by pretty yarn.
 When I couldn't find the patterns I wanted to knit for my son and daughter, I started designing them.
-I currently live near Seattle, WA with my great kids and Navy husband, but we're frequently on the move.
+I currently live near Washington, DC with my great kids and Navy husband, but we're frequently on the move.
 I design under the name The Magpie Knitter.View all patterns by designer (4) »